Beniofh/CNN_SDM_and_RF_for_Fish_2024/README.md

 ## **II.
 Installation**

 ### **II.1.
 CUDA**
 The scripts for the CNN-SDMs are run on the GPU.
-To do this, you need to install `CUDA` if it is not already installed: [`CUDA Installation guide`](https://docs.nvidia.com/cuda/index.html) and `CuDNN Installation guide`](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html).
+To do this, you need to install `CUDA` if it is not already installed: [`CUDA Installation guide`](https://docs.nvidia.com/cuda/index.html) and [`CuDNN Installation guide`](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html).

 ### **II.2.
 Downloading of the repository and creation of the Conda environment**
 First, you need to retrieve the GitHub repository.
 To do this, open the terminal in the directory where you want to place the repository, then clone the repository.